vCillusion/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 EOF

-master-1$ kubectl create -f bootstrap-token-07401b.yaml
+master-1$ kubectl create -f bootstrap-token-07401b.yaml --kubeconfig admin.kubeconfig

 ```

 Things to note:
 - **expiration** - make sure its set to a date in the future.
+(CHANGE EXPIRATION TO FUTURE DATE)
 - **auth-extra-groups** - this is the group the worker nodes are part of.
 It must start with "system:bootstrappers:" This group does not exist already.
 This group is associated with this token.

 Once this is created the token to be used for authentication is `07401b.f395accd246ae52d`